 For example, Todd Dexheimer caught a property management company forging the certified rent roll, P&L statements (i.e. T-12) and leases.
 They also claimed an occupancy rate of 90%, but the actual rate was 81%.
 The only reason they uncovered these forgeries was because the management company accidentally sent out the actual rent roll and then tried to recall the email.

 Another example of unethical behavior happened to Eric Jacobs.
 Usually, in the terms of the purchase sales agreement, the owner is required to provide the buyer with the property’s financials, including a certified rent roll, T-12, leases and bank statements.
-However, Eric had a deal where the owner refused!
+However, Eric had a real estate deal where the owner refused!

 3 – Unrealistic Profit and Loss Statement

 The profit and loss statement (also referred to as the T-12) is a document or spreadsheet containing detailed information about the revenue and expenses of the property over the last 12 months.
-Generally, when underwriting a deal, the T-12 is used as a guide for determining the stabilized income (i.e. loss-to-lease, bad debt, concessions, other income, etc.) and operating expense amounts.
+Generally, when underwriting a real estate deal, the T-12 is used as a guide for determining the stabilized income (i.e. loss-to-lease, bad debt, concessions, other income, etc.) and operating expense amounts.
 For example, if the other income was 13% of the gross potential rent (also referred to as GPR) and the contract services were $250 per unit per year, then it is safe to assume those same amounts when you take over the property.
 However, there are other times where the T-12 data is unrealistic, which means adjustments are necessary.

 There may also be unrealistic amounts on the operating expenses side.
 For example, Joseph Gozlan said that this can occur when the owner has economies of scale in the same area.
 If the owner controls thousands of doors in one submarket, they may have a carpet cleaner, garbage person, painter, etc. on staff rather than on contract, which drastically reduces certain operating expenses.
 Or, they may have a family or friend who owners a service company (like a landscaping or pest control company) and provides their services for free or at a reduced price.
 However, once you take over the asset, those economies of scale and/or family and friends discounts go away.